AlienShuffle/AlienShuffle/WSL-cron.md

+Configure WSL on Win11 to automically start cron
+---
+This provides guidance on how to start cron automatically upon boot or a WSL instance.
+It has limitations
+- It does not actually start WSL upon boot of the Windows instance, you need to launch a WSL process (e.g., wsl.exe) to get the Linux instance running.
+- All attempts at getting it to run and stay running automatically have failed, just need topo

 On the Windows 11 Box, assuming a currently supported version of WSL is installed, you need to do the following:

--Create a file /etc/wsl.conf with the following content:
+- Create a file /etc/wsl.conf with the following content:
 ```
 [boot]
 systemd=true